azwc/electron-vue-template/README.md

 # electron-vue-template
 electron + vue + webpack5

-The main reference is this website: [How to set up an electron app with Vue and webpack | Johannes Stricker](https://stricker.digital/posts/electron-with-vue-and-webpack/)
+The main reference from this website: [How to set up an electron app with Vue and webpack | Johannes Stricker](https://stricker.digital/posts/electron-with-vue-and-webpack/)

 `Vue2`